Eminence Capital sells its share in Tyco International

 Eminence Capital eliminated a position in Tyco International (TYC), a maker of fire safety and security systems, that accounted for 1.98% of the fund’s 3Q portfolio.
 The position was initiated in 2Q 2010, according to 13F filings.

-Interested in ADT?
+Interested in TYC?
 Don't miss the next report.

-Receive e-mail alerts for new research on ADT
+Receive e-mail alerts for new research on TYC

 The Switzerland-based Tyco is a leading global provider of security products and services, fire detection and suppression products, and services and life safety products.
 Its broad portfolio of products and services, sold under well-known brands such as Tyco, SimplexGrinnell, Sensormatic, Wormald, Ansul, Simplex, Grinnell, Scott, and ADT (in jurisdictions outside of North America) serve security, fire detection, and suppression and life safety needs across commercial, industrial, retail, institutional, and governmental markets, as well as non-U.S. residential and small business markets.
 The company has three operating segments—namely, North America Installation & Services, Rest of World Installation & Services, and Global Products.